Community Ephemeral Art-making at Codornices Park – Agapanthus Project 2023

 (but no worries if you're not on Facebook).

 Join us for an afternoon of playful collaborative sculpture-making using dried Agapanthus flowers at Berkeley’s Codornices Park.
 This is the latest installment of the Agapanthus Project, begun in 2010.

-Instructions: Beginning in September, the flowers will wither and fall, and green seed pods will form where the flowers were.
+I'll be bringing the Agapanthus flowers, but it is great when folks contribute their own too!
+Beginning in August, the flowers will wither and fall, and green seed pods will form where the flowers were.
 If you leave them on the plant, the seed pods will eventually dry out, as will the stalks.
 You can cut the stalks any time, even if they are not yet dry.
 It's best to store them in a dry sunny place - and then when the rain comes, store them anywhere dry.
 If your neighbors have Agapanthus, you can pass these instructions to them, or you might offer to harvest their wilted flowers so you have more for the event.